yerinsmgmt/markdowns/files.md

 individuals in several sectors, including teams in banking.

 I saw Tsogo Sun's full year results, with earnings up seven percent and the online betting business turned around.
-That is a good year.
+Groups coming off a year like that are usually the point at which this is worth raising, which is why I'm writing.

 We get teams properly capable with AI inside their own day to day work, which usually shows up as quicker turnaround and less time spent on the repetitive